 You will see lots of hikers heading left along the lake to Tolmie Peak (another amazing trail in the area), but you will head right toward the pit toilets and walk in campground.

 After parking, head towards the pit toilet at the end of the parking lot.
 Just behind this is the Mowich Lake walk in campground.
+Just before entering the campground you’ll see a sign for Spray Park pointing right.
 The trail starts on the Wonderland Trail (the trail that circles Mt Rainier for 93 miles) and you will descend gently into the forest.

-Returning to the main trail, head right and now climb steeply for two miles up a series of switchbacks with increasingly amazing views!
+Returning to the main trail, head right and now climb steeply for two miles up a series of switchbacks (10) through the forested hillside towards Spray Park.

 Please STAY ON THE TRAIL as this is critical to protecting these fragile wildflower meadows.
 Linger as long as you like, then head back the way you came to the trailhead.